 What kind of life can a boy have living in a graveyard?
-Who is the mysterious grounds keeper Silas who acts as the boy's gardian?
+Who is the mysterious grounds keeper Silas who acts as the boy's guardian?
 Who is the murderer and why does he maintain a persistent interest in the boy?
-Read this facinating story and find out.
+Read this fascinating story and find out.

 The Merchant and the Alchemist's Gate by Ted Chiang - 5 Star Fiction Novella

-A pennyless man comes before the King of Baghdad.
+A penniless man comes before the King of Baghdad.
 He offers the king a glimpse into the future after the king has heard his story.

-On the surface, this book might eroneously be seen as Sci-Fi.
+On the surface, this book might erroneously be seen as Sci-Fi.
 It is not.
-Rather, it is a fascinating glipse into how the ex-Baghdad cloth merchant perceives the world, God and fate.
+Rather, it is a fascinating glimpse into how the ex-Baghdad cloth merchant perceives the world, God and fate.